ptvan/ptvan.github.io/_posts/2019-10-19-movie-recommender-part1.md

 ---
 layout: post
-title: Recommending movies, part 1 - Collaborative Filtering with Spark
+title: Recommending movies, part 1 - Overview & Collaborative Filtering with Spark
 ---

 I like filmmaking, particularly cinematography (you should check out the excellent YouTube series [Every Frame A Painting](https://www.youtube.com/user/everyframeapainting) for some thoughtful discussions on these topics).
 When looking for sample data to play with recommender systems, I compiled a list of movies I have seen, and my personal 1-10 rating for them [here](https://github.com/ptvan/movies).
-Two common approaches to recommender systems are:
+Some common approaches to recommender systems are:

-### Recommender approach 1: collaborative filtering
+### Demographic-based Recommendation

+This approach recommends movie based on demographics (age, gender, race, etc...) of the user or the user's friends.
+It has the benefit of not needing more detailed information from the user.
+But I'm not comfortable with scraping my friend's social media feeds, so won't be using it.

+### Context-based Recommendation

+This is where recommendations would be made based on the user's current context (eg. what webpages they view, products they buy, etc...).
+Sounds like it could be very accurate at least in the short term, but I also won't be using it for reasons similar to above.

+### Collaborative Filtering

 This is where I would look at people who like similar movies to me.
 The assumption is that people who liked similar movies in the past will also like similar movies in the future.
 [MovieLens](https://grouplens.org/datasets/movielens/) has 2 free datasets available for public use: a more recent, frequently updated set with ~100,000 ratings and and larger archived set ~27,000,000 ratings.